 SWF Activity Module

-Note: You are currently viewing documentation for Moodle 2.9.
-Up-to-date documentation for the latest stable version of Moodle may be available here: SWF Activity Module.
+Note: You are currently viewing documentation for Moodle 2.3.
+Up-to-date documentation for the latest stable version is available here: SWF Activity Module.

 Truly interactive e-learning with Rich Internet Applications

 The SWF Activity Module is a Moodle plugin extension for deploying Flash learning applications, also known as Flash templates.
 Teachers and course content developers can use the SWF Activity Module to deploy any Flash applications, including but not limited to those that use external data and media in order to function correctly.
 It also allows Flash applications to communicate with Moodle for purposes such as passing learners' grades into Moodle's grade book.